Peakboard/peakboard.github.io/content/_get_started/en-peakboard-box.md

 ---
 layout: article
-title: Die Peakboard Box anschließen und die erste Visualisierung übertragen
+title: Connect the Peakboard Box and transfer the first visualization
-menu_title: Die Peakboard Box
+menu_title: The Peakboard Box
-description: Die Peakboard Box anschließen und die erste Visualisierung übertragen
+description: Connect the Peakboard Box and transfer the first visualization
 lang: en
 weight: 200
 ref: start-200